hidasib/GRU4Rec/README.md

 ## Requirements

-I advise to use latest Theano version or least Theano-1.0.0.
+I advise to use latest Theano version (Theano-1.0.0 or newer).
 The code was tested with various numpy and pandas versions under python 3.4 and 3.6.
 Python 2 is not supported.

 ## Update 08-06-2018
 - Refactor and cleaning.